Faculty

 Recipients

-Congratulations to the five winners of the 2022-2023 Emerging Projects Fund competition of the Critical Digital Humanities Initiative!
-These exciting, cutting-edge critical digital humanities projects, each of which has been awarded $4000, represent the diversity of DH research at UofT.
+Congratulations to the five winning projects of the 2023–2024 Emerging Projects Fund competition of the Critical Digital Humanities Initiative!
+These exciting, cutting edge critical digital humanities projects, each of which has been awarded $10,000, represent the diversity of DH research at UofT.

 • Dr. Antia Gonzalez Ben (Faculty of Music) with Dr. Jess Mullen (Lecturer in Music Education Penn State) are leading “Pandemic Profits” which seeks to map the state, non-profit, and private actors involved in music education policy in Canada and the United States.
 They explore how the COVID-19 pandemic has intensified the “hidden privatization” of public music education.
 By focusing on relationships between public schools and proprietary digital music-making resources, they consider how equity discourses have been deployed to advance private interests